hugo-sebastiao/hugo-sebastiao.github.io/index.md

 - Computer vision-guided experiment logic

 **Outcome**
-Reduced manual interaction during experiments and enabled more reproducible, automation-driven optical tweezers measurements.
+Reduced manual intervention and improved reproducibility by turning optical tweezers measurements into a more automation-driven workflow.

 Developed at Technical University of Dresden.